 Are you bringing yummy treats that your dog will get every time they come and walk next to you?
 A toy that you and your dog can play with?
 Or use as a distraction should your dog find something more interesting that will make them start pulling the lead?

-Doing all these things will not only pay off on your walk but also when you are back home again as your dog will have had both the physical and mental enrichment and exercise (s)he needed (Read more about the importance of mental stimuli here).
+Doing all these things will not only pay off on your walk but also when you are back home, again as your dog will have had both the physical and mental enrichment and exercise (s)he needed.

 What does your dog gain from staying next to you?